Supreme Court of the Lithuanian Soviet Socialist Republic

-The Supreme Court of the Lithuanian Soviet Socialist Republic (Lietuvos SSR Aukščiausiasis Teismas) was the highest court in the Lithuanian SSR.
+The Supreme Court of the Lithuanian Soviet Socialist Republic (Lietuvos SSR Aukščiausiasis Teismas) was the supreme judicial organ of the Lithuanian Soviet Socialist Republic.
 It replaced the Supreme Tribunal of Lithuania in 1940, and was replaced by the Supreme Court of Lithuania in 1990.
 For most of the Soviet period, there were only two levels of courts in Lithuania – the People's Courts and the Supreme Court.

 History

 The Supreme Court was established shortly after the Soviet occupation of Lithuania in June 1940.
 The Supreme Soviet of the Lithuanian SSR adopted the new Soviet constitution on 25 August 1940 which authorized the Supreme Court.
 The Supreme Tribunal of Lithuania was officially liquidated on 26 September, and the Supreme Court was officially formed on 16 October 1940.
 During the German occupation (June 1941 to mid-1944), the Supreme Court did not function.
 It was reestablished in 1944.
 After Lithuania declared independence in March 1990, the court was reorganized into the Supreme Court of Lithuania.